oddluck/limnoria-plugins/ASCII/README.md

 ansi <url> (convert an <url> to ansi block art using euclidian color distance and 99 color palette) ansi --16 <url> (convert <url> to ansi block art using euclidian color distance and 16 color palette)
 ```
 Speed Presets.
-(Euclidian (the default) is very fast.
-The following presets each get progressively slower but color choice should improve with slower presets.)
+Euclidian (the default, no --speed preset) is very fast.
+The following presets each get progressively slower but color choice should improve with slower presets.
 ```
 img/ansi --fast <url> (use cie1976 color difference algorithm) img/ansi --slow <url> (use cie1994 color difference algorithm)